Positron emission tomography (PET) scans are used to produce detailed three-dimensional images of the inside of the body.

 Try to avoid wearing jewellery and clothes containing metal (such as zips), as these will need to be removed.

 Before the scan, the radiotracer is injected into a vein in your arm or hand.
-You will need to wait quietly for about an hour, to give it time to be absorbed by the cells in your body.
+You'll need to wait quietly for about an hour, to give it time to be absorbed by the cells in your body.

 It's important to relax, keep as still as possible, and avoid talking while you wait, as moving and speaking can affect where the radiotracer goes in your body.
 You can go to the toilet if you need to at any point.